 | Modified Comparative Negligence | Recovery allowed only if under 50 or 51% at fault | Most US states |

 Accident law in the United States continues to evolve rapidly.
-Several important developments are changing how cases are handled and how victims pursue compensation right now in 2025 and 2026.
+Several important developments are changing how cases are handled and how victims pursue compensation right now.

 Technology is transforming how accident cases are investigated and argued.
 Evidence now routinely includes dashcam footage, event data recorders inside vehicles, telematics data from insurance apps, and GPS records from smartphones.
 According to 2025 industry data, more than 50 percent of US personal injury law firms now use some form of AI tool for document review, research, and case management.